Leody Taveras Preview, Player Props: Rangers vs. Mariners

-On Saturday, Leody Taveras (.258 batting average in his past 10 games, with two home runs, five walks and six RBI) and the Texas Rangers play the Seattle Mariners, whose starting pitcher will be Luis Castillo.
-First pitch is at 7:15 PM ET.
+The Texas Rangers and Leody Taveras, who went 1-for-4 with an RBI last time in action, battle George Kirby and the Seattle Mariners at T-Mobile Park, Sunday at 3:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Mariners.
+In his most recent game he had a one-hit performance (1-for-4) against the Mariners.

 Sportsbook Promo Codes